Crisis on Infinite Earths (Arrowverse): Writing

 Lucifer Morningstar's appearance was considered to be five years before the events of Lucifer, according to actor Tom Ellis: "This is him in his proper playboy, don't-give-a-damn-about-anything stage in his life.
-He is very irreverent with our characters when they turn up in the scene and obviously, with Constantine, there is some history there."
+He is very irreverent with our characters when they turn up in the scene and obviously, with Constantine, there is some history there".
 His scene, written by Certo (a Lucifer fan), was sent to that series' creative team for their feedback.
 Lucifer co-showrunner Joe Henderson suggested Lucifer's flirting joke, and Ellis contributed his pronunciation of Constantine as "Constantyne".
 Henderson called Lucifer's appearance "the coolest thing" since he had wanted to participate in the crossover when he learned that it was adapting Crisis on Infinite Earths.
 Black Lightning's inclusion was decided "very late in the game", according to Guggenheim.
 He worked closely with Black Lightning showrunner Salim Akil to incorporate the character not as a cameo but "in a way that feels significant".
 Once the logistics and creative elements were solved, Black Lightning "elevated the crossover to another level".
 Actor Cress Williams said that the character enters "in a very surprising way.
 He's not prepared for it.
-So, he doesn't know these people."
+So, he doesn't know these people".
 Because of this, there is "some conflict early on when he's trying to figure out, who are you people and why am I here?".

 Barry's journey through the Speed Force in the Arrow hour was an opportunity for the writers to "revisit a series 'greatest hits' for Oliver, key moments in terms of his relationships ... it's a little bit of a 'Before you die, your life flashes before your eyes' kind of feel"; they wanted to "look backwards before Oliver's death".
-Oliver and Diggle's fight in the Arrow season-six episode "Brothers in Arms" was originally planned for Kate's scene in the Speed Force in which she helps break up the fight.
+Oliver and John Diggle's fight in the Arrow season six episode "Brothers in Arms" was originally planned for Kate's scene in the Speed Force in which she helps break up the fight.
 Since the writers considered season six "relatively recent", they chose "Suicidal Tendencies" from season three.
 This episode (one of Guggenheim's favorites) and the argument between Oliver and Ray helped show "how much all of the shows have evolved and relationships between the characters have evolved".
 The other moments in the Speed Force were based on "showing how far the characters have come".
 In the Speed Force, Barry encounters Ezra Miller's Barry Allen from the DC Extended Universe (DCEU).
-Guggenheim worked with DC Comics chief creative officer Jim Lee and DC Entertainment film vice president Adam Schlagman on the scene to ensure that it would not conflict with their planned Flash film (2023), which also deals with the multiverse.
+Guggenheim worked with DC Comics chief creative officer Jim Lee and DC Entertainment film vice president Adam Schlagman on the scene to ensure that it would not conflict with their planned The Flash film (2023), which also deals with the multiverse.
 Much of the dialogue between Gustin and Miller was improvised.
 Miller's Allen, who had not yet gone by the moniker "The Flash", is given the name by Grant's Allen in the scene.